This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

 - He may place a device that looks like a small balloon.
 He will inflate the balloon to widen the artery.
 He will remove the balloon and insert in one or more stents to hold your artery open.
-Caregivers will put in more contrast dye, and take another x-ray to check that the stents are open and in the right place.
+Healthcare providers will put in more contrast dye, and take another x-ray to check that the stents are open and in the right place.

 After your surgery: